wongsinwei/malaysian-car-plate-recognition-system/README.md

-# Webcam to IP Camera Streamer
+# Webcam to my FYP Project!

 A Python application that converts a standard local webcam feed into a network-accessible IP camera stream.
 This allows you to monitor a live video feed from any device connected to the same local network.